3AD

 3AD is a film and television production company established by actor/producer Daniel Dae Kim in 2013.
 In 2017, the company had its first production air with ABC's The Good Doctor, based on a Korean series about a surgeon living with autism.
 The Good Doctor was the No. 1 rated new broadcast drama in its premiere season and received a full season order on October 3, 2017.
 That same year its lead actor, Freddie Highmore, received a Golden Globe nomination for Best Actor in a Drama Series for his portrayal of Dr. Shaun Murphy.

 3AD signed a first look deal with Amazon Studios in 2019.
 They were previously in a deal with CBS Studios and ITV America.

 In 2021, the company began producing Shoot The Moon, a dramedy series, in conjunction with Amazon studios.

 The company's current personnel include Head of Development Rina Brannen, Manager of Development Johnny Chiou, and Development Coordinator Quinn Wilcox.
+Most recently, the company signed its first look deal with 20th Television.